spetitjean/XMG-2/README.md

     ./install_lex_mph.sh

 Other scripts are by convention named after the compiler(s) they install.
-All scripts starting with ''reinstall'' will first uninstall all existing compilers, all scripts starting with ''install'' will add compilers to the already installed set of compilers.
+All scripts starting with `reinstall` will first uninstall all existing compilers, all scripts starting with `install` will add compilers to the already installed set of compilers.

     ./reinstall_all.sh